Latest issue of Amagasaki City Newsletter | QR Translator

 Click here for Amagasaki City Newsletter

-The second half of December's Amagasaki City Newsletter digital edition will be published on December 15th.
+The second half of January's edition of Amagasaki City Newsletter will be published on January 15th.